plymouthvan/WP-Media-Categorizer/README.md

 - `--no-prompt` - Suppress interactive prompts (auto-create missing terms if needed)
 - `--limit=N` - Process only the first N matching attachments (useful for testing)
 - `--export` - Skip all changes and output results as CSV only (dry-run + log)
+- `--preprocess` - Use Python preprocessor for fast matching (default: true)
+- `--no-preprocess` - Use legacy Bash matching (slower but no Python required)
+- `--keep-temp` - Keep temporary matches.json file for debugging
 - `--verbose` - Display detailed processing output for debugging and review
 - `--no-color` - Disable colored terminal output
 - `-h, --help` - Show usage information